ouspg/SecurityEngineering/Week6_Topic/README.md

 [Hadolint](https://github.com/hadolint/hadolint)
 [Hadolint Web GUI](https://hadolint.github.io/hadolint/)

+---

-**Task 3B) Image analysis** 0.5p
+## Task 3B) Container Image Analysis 0.5p

 Next comes analyzing the image for vulnerabilities in containers.
 It is also common to use these scanners in CI/CD pipelines.
-You can use any analyzer you want, but we're going to recommend [Trivy](https://github.com/aquasecurity/trivy).
+Again, you can use any analyzer you want, but we're going to recommend [Trivy](https://github.com/aquasecurity/trivy).
 Trivy is an open source project by [Aquasecurity](https://www.aquasec.com/), and it has quite the nice [documentation](https://aquasecurity.github.io/trivy/v0.41/).
 This task should be doable without reading too much documentation, we do  however recommend checking it out.
 They cover at least **most common** use cases and problems there.
-You can also refer to this documentation if you want to know more about the tool itself and other ways you can use it, such as Kubernetes and GitHub repository scanning.
+You can also refer to this documentation if you want to know more about the tool itself and other ways you can use it, such as Kubernetes, filesystem and GitHub repository scanning.

 The tool has been installed on the course VMs and can be run with:
 ```trivy image <image_name>``` for Docker images
 ```trivy fs <folder_or_file>``` for Filesystem

-Here you should **try** to fix atleast some errors, the recommended tool Trivy can tell you if a vulnerable piece of software has a patch or a newer version that fixed the vulnerability.
+Here you should **try** to fix atleast some errors, the recommended tool Trivy can tell you if a vulnerable piece of software has a patch or a newer version that addressed the vulnerability.
 However we do understand that not every vulnerability can be fixed.

 ### What to return:
 - What analyzer you used
 - The image used, **or** the Dockerfile to build it
-- Screenshot **or** .md file of the analyzer output before and (if you did fix something) after the fixes
+- Screenshot **or** .md file of the analyzer output before and after the fixes

 [Trivy](https://github.com/aquasecurity/trivy)
 [Trivy docs](https://aquasecurity.github.io/trivy/v0.41/)

+---

-**Task 3C) Runtime Security** 1p
+## Task 3C) Runtime Security 1p

 Finally we are going to look at the runtime security of containers, here again you can use any tool you want to, but we're going to recommend a tool originally by [Sysdig](https://sysdig.com/), currently under [CNCF](https://www.cncf.io/).
 The tool [Falco](https://github.com/falcosecurity/falco) is designed to detect and alert in real-time.
 The tool is for Linux operating systems.

-They as well have a vast and deatailed [documentation](https://falco.org/docs/) with multiple ways to install and run the tool.
-The documentation has instructions for [installing on different Linux distributions](https://falco.org/docs/getting-started/source/), and we recommend following these, or following their own [tutorials](https://falco.org/docs/tutorials/).
+They as well have a vast and very detailed [documentation](https://falco.org/docs/) with multiple ways to install and run the tool.
+The documentation has instructions for [installing on different Linux distributions](https://falco.org/docs/getting-started/source/), and we recommend following either these, or installing the [falco binary](https://falco.org/docs/getting-started/installation/#falco-binary).
+You can also use their own [tutorials](https://falco.org/docs/tutorials/) to get more familiar with the tool.

-> Falco has been installed on the course VMs, however depending on the way used, might require configuration.
+> [Falco binary](https://falco.org/docs/getting-started/installation/#falco-binary) has been installed on the [course VM](https://github.com/ouspg/vms), however depending on the way used, might require configuration.

+### Task 3C) part 1: Triggering Alerts 0.5p

-Your goal here is to start the tool, choose the rules, and trigger alerts about and/or from containers with the tool.
-One easy way you can trigger an alert is with ```--privileged``` containers, as the ```--privileged``` flag itself creates an alert. <br> However you are to trigger another alert regarding containers, here again their documentation provides great instructions on which types of activities create which types of alerts, and with which rulesets.
+Your goal here is to choose the rules, start the tool and trigger alerts about and from within the containers.
+One easy way you can trigger an alert is with ```--privileged``` containers, as the ```--privileged``` flag itself creates an alert.
+However you are to trigger another alert regarding containers, here again their documentation provides great instructions on which types of activities create which types of alerts, and with which rulesets.

+You can modify the rules provided, it is encouraged to take look at least.
+They can be found from within the falco folder on the [course VM](https://github.com/ouspg/vms).

 ### What to return:
 - What runtime security scanner you used
 - The image used, **or** the Dockerfile to build it
 - Screenshot **or** .md file of the alerts created
-- What commands used to trigger the alerts
+- What commands and/or activities used to trigger the alerts

+### Task 3C) part 2: Log Analysis 0.5p

+#### TODO

+Task about recognizing what happens inside a container.
+Container under development.

+### What to return:
+- What runtime security scanner you used
+- The image used, **or** the Dockerfile to build it
+- Screenshot of some of the meaningful alerts created
+- Written answer about what was happening inside the container

 [Falco](https://github.com/falcosecurity/falco)
 [Falco docs](https://falco.org/docs/)